Dragée: Jordan almonds

+Dragati

 Jordan almonds are thought to be derived from the honey-covered almonds consumed in ancient Rome.
 According to an unverified legend, a Roman confectioner named Julius Dragatus served honey-covered almonds called dragati at weddings and births.
 When sugar became more readily available in the 15th century, the nuts were coated in sugar instead.

-Still others believe that Jordan is a corruption of the name of the town of Verdun in the northeast of France.
-In the 13th century, when Crusaders brought sugar to Europe after their campaigns in the Holy Land, it was very valuable and considered medicinal.
-During that time, an apothecary in Verdun began coating other medicines with sugar—calling them dragées—to make them easier to take.
-The town of Verdun became very well known for its dragées de Verdun.
+Dragées de Verdun

+The town of Verdun in the northeast of France became known for its dragées de Verdun.
+Some believe that Jordan is a corruption of the name of the town.